 TANZKOMPLIZEN is one of several pillars that make up the TanzZeit e.V. initiative, which was founded in 2005 with the aim of bringing children and young people into contact with contemporary dance.
 Through this production studio, which was borne of a cultural outreach project, TanzZeit has been offering families, classes of schoolchildren and multigenerational audiences a specific venue in Berlin since 2016, focusing on the collective experience of watching dance.

-By joining TanzZeit and TANZKOMPLIZEN together, we have created a place of cultural togetherness.
+By joining TanzZeit and TANZKOMPLIZEN together, we have created a place of cultural bonding.
 Shared experience gives rise to mutual exchange and a lasting connection between the audience and the theatre, and between the theatre and the wider world.

 As far as we’re concerned, inviting people to watch dance means seeing our audience members as co-conspirators and sparking an encounter that, by addressing interests and differences, opens the way for new artistic scope in dance and creates prospects for a wide spectrum of society.